ndyakov/gojison/README.md

-This middlware will unmarshal the request parameters to an [whatever.Params](http://godoc.org/github.com/ndyakov/whatever) structure and the attach it to the goji context map.
+This middlware will unmarshal the request parameters to an [whatever.Params](http://godoc.org/github.com/ndyakov/whatever) structure and then attach it to the goji context map.
 You can access that structure from the context and work with it as either `map[string]iterface{}` or `whatever.Params`